 Both cannabinoids bind to the body's CB1 receptors.
 THC activates the CB1 receptor, while CBD inhibits it.
 Trace amounts of THC in CBD products are very unlikely to exhibit any of its effects relative to CBD.

 If you're interested in benefiting from the potential entourage effect when combining THC and CBD, begin with high-CBD/low-THC cannabis products.
 Check the ratio of CBD to THC, expressed on the label as something like 10:1, 5:1, 1:1, etc. It may take a bit of experimentation to find the ratio you prefer.
 It's possible that CBD works better for some uses, and some people, in conjunction with THC.

 Be careful about which direction the ratio goes though.
 Cannabis high in THC and low in CBD may be even more intoxicating than THC alone, according to an Australian study.

 Will CBD oil with trace amounts of THC influence a drug test?

-While there isn't necessarily a guarantee that the trace amounts of THC in CBD oil won't show up on a drug test, you really don't need to worry about it.
-If you want to be completely sure that your CBD oil won't result in a positive drug test, seek out raw CBD oil, CBD distillate, or other pure CBD products.
+While there isn't necessarily a guarantee that the trace amounts of THC in CBD products won't show up on a drug test, you really don't need to worry about it.
+If you want to be completely sure that your CBD gummies won't result in a positive drug test, seek out products made from CBD isolate.

 If you're wondering how long CBD is detectable in urine, it's not really an issue.
 Since employer drug tests screen for THC, there isn't a test for CBD.
 While one could eventually be developed, it's unlikely since CBD doesn't have intoxicating effects like THC does.
 As for how long THC can be detected in urine, it depends on the frequency of use.